antulik/moody_pack/README.md

 ### Config

-This will tell bundler that `moody_pack` gem could be found locally.
+This will tell bundler that `moody_pack` gem could be found locally for any rails app running locally (see above).
 You need to do it once.

 ```bash
 bundle config local.moody_pack PATH_TO_LOCAL_FOLDER_WITH_GEM